Skip to main content

 In the process of sulfuric acid production, process engineers often face a challenge:

-Numerous measurement methods intended to measure the concentration or density of sulfuric acid function inadequately at a concentration of 85 mass% - 99 mass%.
-Problems arise especially when the underlying physical value of the concentration or density measuring device does not change with a change in concentration.
+Numerous measurement methods intended to measure the concentration or density of sulfuric acid function inadequately at a concentration of 85 wt% - 99 wt%.
+Problems particularly arise when the underlying physical value of the concentration or density measuring device does not change with a change in concentration.

-For example, the diagram clearly shows that conductivity sensors provide poor measurement results in a concentration range of sulfuric acid from 80 mass% - 97 mass% because the conductivity of the liquid hardly changes in this concentration range.
-For this reason, conductivity sensors have very low measurement accuracies when sulfuric acid is to be analyzed in this measurement range.
+Based on the diagram, it is clear, for example, that conductivity sensors provide poor measurement results in a concentration range of sulfuric acid from 80 wt% - 97 wt% because the conductivity of the liquid hardly changes in this concentration range.
+For this reason, conductivity sensors have extremely low measurement accuracy when sulfuric acid is to be analyzed in this measurement range.

-It is similar with density measuring devices where the density of the liquid itself is to be evaluated.
-It is shown that particularly in measurement ranges above 90 mass%, the density of the liquid hardly changes anymore.
-Therefore, many simple density measuring devices have significant problems when they are used to measure the concentration of sulfuric acid in this measurement range.
+Similarly, with density measuring devices, where the density of the liquid itself is to be evaluated, it is shown that particularly in measurement ranges above 90 wt%, the density of the liquid hardly changes.
+Therefore, numerous simple density measuring devices have significant problems when they are to be used to measure the concentration of sulfuric acid in this measurement range.

 LiquiSonic® sound velocity measurement in comparison